What would you choose to learn more about a product or service – to watch a video or read a text?

 Video popup is that little window with a video that suddenly emerges on the website page at a certain moment.
 This moment is defined by the rules you set up, such as the number of visits by a user, time on page, time before exit intent, and all that jazz.

-To create video popups, you must prepare and upload the videos to any video platform beforehand.
+To create video popups, you must shoot needed content, easily edit a video and upload it to any video platform beforehand.
 After that, just insert the link to your video in a popup editor tool.
 More on that later.

 Why are video popups important?